 Any weekday is preferable to the weekend, but Tuesday-Thursday are your best bet if you’re hoping for minimal onlookers.
 Also avoid any holidays or school breaks (like spring break or thanksgiving break).
 National Parks often experience surges in visitation during those times.

-It’s so so so important to check out the rules to the Park you want to elope in and get that information straight from the source- that Park’s website, and to ask help from your photographer when you need it.
+It’s so so so important to check out the rules to the Park you want to elope in and get that information straight from the source- that Park’s website or better yet, from the park itself.
+And definitely ask help from your photographer when you need it.
 This post is the first in a series; keep a look out for posts on specific parks, where I’ll offer more specific and in-depth information to help you plan your National Park wedding.
 Stay tuned!